edulify/play-hikaricp.edulify.com/README.md

-# HikariCP Plugin for Play 2.2.x and 2.3.x
+# HikariCP Plugin for 2.3.x

-This plugins is supposed to work with versions `2.2.x` and `2.3.x` of PlayFramework.
+This plugin works with `2.3.x` of PlayFramework.
 It uses version `2.0.1` of HikariCP.

+Note, it can be made to work with Play `2.2.x` of the PlayFramework, but it requires changing the dependencies as the current build relies on the play 2.3 plugin.

 ## Why HikariCP?